What to do with a slow Umbraco CMS website?

 Before optimization test current speed & performance

-There are many impressive tools that can check Umbraco CMS website, the following work really well:
+There are many impressive tools that can check the Umbraco CMS website, the following work really well:

-Apply Umbraco CMS good practices / Set key components
+Apply Umbraco CMS development good practices / Set key components

 - Use published content instead of Content service or direct database access